Includes asset allocation polices, investment principles and guidelines

 Investment fund structure

-* In addition to the Money Market Fund, Short Term Bond Fund and the Sinking Fund, the internally managed component also includes a portion of the fixed income and equity assets within the diversified global portfolio.
+* In addition to the Money Market Fund, Short Term Bond Fund and the Sinking Fund, the internally managed component also includes a portion of the fixed income assets within the diversified global portfolio.

-Development of internal expertise
+Development of Internal Expertise

 The development of internal talent increases capacity to pursue new investment strategies.
 Additionally, the annual savings from managing a portion of the City’s financial assets in-house are approximately $1.5 million.